Partridge with Game Chips

 |Mandolin or large knife|

 Wash the potatoes and dry thoroughly, then slice thinly with a mandolin or a sharp knife.
-Rinse in icy cold water and dry on a kitchen towel.
+Rinse in icy water and dry on a kitchen towel.

 Once warm, turn off the heat and leave the onion sitting in the milk until cool.
 Take out the onion and cloves, and whisk the breadcrumbs and mixed spices into the milk.
 Season with salt.